ibm-cloud-docs/cloud-object-storage/onerate.md

 One Rate instances are aggregated and billed at the IBM Cloud account level based on average end-of-month usage.
 For detailed information and current pricing, [please review the detailed cost tables](https://cloud.ibm.com/objectstorage/create#pricing).

-Unlike Standard instances, One Rate instances provide free tiers for [Class A and B request charges](/docs/cloud-object-storage?topic=cloud-object-storage-billing#billing-request-classes) as well as egress charges.
-The thresholds for the free tiers are dependant on total storage capacity.
+Unlike Standard instances, One Rate instances provide allowances for [Class A and B request charges](/docs/cloud-object-storage?topic=cloud-object-storage-billing#billing-request-classes) as well as egress charges.
+The thresholds for the allowances are dependant on total storage capacity.

 It is **not** possible to convert an instance created under a One Rate plan to a Standard plan.
 {:important}